United States Mint: History

 A branch mint in The Dalles, Oregon, was commissioned in 1864.
 Construction was halted in 1870, and the facility never produced any coins, although the building still stands.

 Current facilities

 There are four active coin-producing mints: Philadelphia, Denver, San Francisco, and West Point.

 Philadelphia

 The Mint's largest facility is the Philadelphia Mint.
 The current facility, which opened in 1969, is the fourth Philadelphia Mint.
 The first was built in 1792, when Philadelphia was still the U.S. capital, and began operation in 1793.
 Until 1980, coins minted at Philadelphia bore no mint mark, with the exceptions of the Susan B. Anthony dollar and the wartime Jefferson nickel.
-In 1980, the P mint mark was added to all U.S. coinage except the cent.
+In 1980, the P mint mark was added to all U.S. coinage except the cent with the exception of the cent in 2017 to commemorate the Philadelphia Mint's 225th anniversary.
 Until 1968, the Philadelphia Mint was responsible for nearly all official proof coinage.
 Philadelphia is also the site of master die production for U.S. coinage, and the engraving and design departments of the Mint are also located there.